Lucia's Blog: 2021

 • Through our knowledge of the Word of God (v.
 17).

-• This knowledge of God's Word, along with our prayers, are great weapons to conquer and subdue all the powers of darkness that subtly creep into every aspect of our lives as Christians.
+• Knowledge of God's Word and our prayers are great weapons to conquer and subdue all the powers of darkness that subtly creep into every aspect of our lives as Christians.

 • It is the only way to fight and take control of our souls.
 And finally.